Spatial Effects

 The penalty matrix K is set up such that it reflects the neighborhood relationships between the regions.
 Each element of the matrix represents how strongly each region is connected to its neighbors.
 The diagonal entries represent the total number of neighbors for each region.

 We now estimate the spatial count model using the Negative Binomial distribution (NBI).
-The model includes smooth functions of altitude, year, and an interaction between altitude and year.
+The model includes smooth functions of altitude, year, and an interaction between altitude and year, as well as a (functional) random effect over regions for the time trend.
 Spatial effects are incorporated using the bs = "mrf" option.

 ## estimate count model using the NBI family,